The details of Lipman Karas’ commitment to protecting the privacy of its clients, contacts and staff are set out below.

 - Processing necessary for the performance of a task carried out in the public interest; and

-- Processing necessary for the purposes of Lipman Karas’ legitimate interests, except where these interests are overridden by the data subject’s fundamental rights and freedoms.
+- Processing necessary for the purposes of Lipman Karas’ legitimate interests, except where these interests are overridden by the data subject’s interests or fundamental rights and freedoms.

-For further details about the lawful bases upon which Lipman Karas processes data, please email email@example.com.
+For further details about the lawful bases upon which Lipman Karas processes personal information, please email email@example.com.

-The sources of data collected, processed and held by Lipman Karas include clients, staff, intermediaries, third parties connected to the data subject (such as their business or personal associates, or employers), and open-source material (such as public records or other information freely available on the Internet).
+The sources of personal information collected, held and used by Lipman Karas include clients, staff, intermediaries, third parties connected to the data subject (such as their business or personal associates, or employers), and open-source material (such as public records or other information freely available on the Internet).

-The following is a list of potential recipients of data (in each case including respective employees, directors and officers):
+The following is a list of potential recipients of personal information (in each case including respective employees, directors and officers):

-- Other offices of Lipman Karas.
-Reasonable endeavours are made to ensure that data is only accessible by those who have a lawful basis or legitimate interest in processing it.
+- Lipman Karas’ constituent law firms.
+Reasonable endeavours are made to ensure that personal information is only accessible by those who have a lawful basis or legitimate interest in processing it.
 Requests for restrictions on access should be made to firstname.lastname@example.org;

 - Barristers or other solicitors we instruct to carry out work on our behalf;